Whale Watching in Rhode Island [2026 Guide]

 RI Whale Watching Season

-Whale watching season in Rhode Island runs from May through October.
+Whale watch season in Rhode Island runs from May through October.
 The majority of whale activity occurs during the summer, from June to September.
 During this time, the waters are warmer, and the whales are more active.
 Opt for May or October if you prefer a quieter or less crowded trip.
 Whale sightings might be less frequent during this time, but you’ll still have a fair chance of spotting them.
 July and August are the absolute peak months to go whale watching.

-That being said, you can certainly still try to go whale watching in Rhode Island, it’s just not guaranteed that you’ll see whales.
+That being said, you can still try to go whale watching in Rhode Island, it’s just not guaranteed that you’ll see whales.
 It’s best to enjoy Rhode Island for what it is – a place to see colonial towns, gilded age mansions, Brown University, and the Rhode Island State House building located in the beautiful city of Providence.

 Species